daireb/reactor-js/README.md

 - **Reactive State**: Create observable state that automatically notifies dependents when values change
 - **Computed Values**: Define values that are derived from other state and automatically update
+- **Reactive Lists**: Manage collections of items with specialised list operations that maintain reactivity
+- **LINQ-style Operations**: Chain multiple transformations on reactive collections with fluent syntax
 - **Dependency Tracking**: Automatic tracking of dependencies between states and computed values
 - **Fluent API**: Intuitive methods for transforming and combining reactive state
 - **Type Safety**: Fully type-safe API with generics support throughout